 Her career highlights include work in film, television, and stage with networks such as NBC, Netflix, Disney, and Nickelodeon, as well as collaborations with celebrated choreographers like Mandy Moore, Jillian Myers, and Heather Laura Gray.
 Ashley’s choreography has been showcased internationally and through local platforms such as Small Stage, Dancing on the Edge, The Lovers Cabaret, and her own collective, SweettMoves.
 Known for her collaborative spirit, she has contributed to music videos, popular television shows, and innovative interdisciplinary projects.

 The bulk of Ashley’s career has been dedicated to her work as a dance educator and adjudicator, where she has taught across North America, Europe, and Australia.
-Her dedication to teaching has helped shape successful careers of many students, reflecting her commitment to nurturing talent and fostering creativity.
+Her dedication to teaching has helped shape the successful careers of many students, reflecting her commitment to nurturing talent and fostering creativity.
 This passion for mentorship reflects her lifelong devotion to the performing arts and her desire to leave a lasting impact on both the industry and the communities she serves.

 Dance: Ballet/Modern